-The Black Robes, too, followed this great water highway to the West.
+The Black Robes followed the water highway to the West.
 They paused at fur posts to exhort and baptize and passed westward to their work among distant tribes.
-Men of science came from all over the world, dared the perils and hardships of the Missouri to study the unknown flora and fauna of the West; soldiers came, explorers, and later men bound for the gold mines of Montana and Idaho; pioneers and at last ranchmen and settlers, bringing women and children, to make a world where men would want to stay.
+Men of science, too, from all over the world, dared the perils and hardships of the Missouri to study the unknown flora and fauna of the West; soldiers came, explorers, and later men bound for the gold mines of Montana and Idaho; pioneers and at last ranchmen and settlers, bringing women and children, to make a world where men would want to stay.